• Pinterest

 About a year after my Dad passed away, I decided that it was time we lived somewhere my husband wanted to live.
 We had already purchased my Great Aunt’s house in Florida to use as a snowbird home.
 I made the decision that we should move to Florida full time.
 Even though I was the one that made the decision to move, it still hasn’t been easy.
 I have had a hard time emotionally detaching myself from the farmhouse.
 I have made a lot of progress, but I still miss it!

-The memories were brought to the forefront of my mind this fall when the modular home caught fire and was destroyed.
+The memories were brought to the forefront of my mind during the Fall of 2024 when the modular home caught fire and was destroyed.
 I was a wreck for several days.
 The current owners were doing a “controlled” burn during a very windy day and they lost control of the fire.
 I happened to be on Facebook when someone posted about a fire north of Ivesdale.
 Fortunately, no one was hurt.

 Due to the length of time the homestead was in my family and the fact that my parents and I were/are collectors, it took a little over three years to downsize/clear out the various buildings.
 The downsizing journey is detailed in a series of posts titled “Thyme to Let Go: How I Downsized the Family Homestead” part 1 thru 7.
 Part 7 with links back to the previous posts can be found here.